ursmal1948/algorithms/algorithms/strings/README.md

-# 📝 STRINGS PACKAGE 📝
+# 📝 STRINGS ALGORITHMS 📝

 ## Overview

 <font size="+1">
-This package provides a collection of functions for working with strings.
+Package "strings" provides a collection of functions for working with strings.
 Algorithms for string analysis, string manipulation and string sorting are implemented.